 Pros

-Unique Appearance
+- Unique Appearance

-Heat and Scratch Resistance
+- Heat and Scratch Resistant

 Cons

-Granite countertops can be more expensive than other materials.
+Cost: Granite countertops can be more expensive than other materials.
 The cost varies depending on the granite’s rarity, thickness, and the complexity of the installation.

-To maintain its non-porous surface and prevent staining, granite requires regular sealing.
+Regular Sealing Required: To maintain its non-porous surface and prevent staining, granite requires regular sealing.
 This maintenance can be a consideration for homeowners looking for a low-maintenance option.

-The substantial weight of granite means that adequate support is necessary.
+Weight: The substantial weight of granite means that adequate support is necessary.
 This might require strengthening existing cabinetry, which can add to the installation cost and complexity.

 Granite vs. Marble Bathroom Countertops

-• Granite: Generally ranges from $40 to $150 per square foot, depending on the variety and rarity of the granite.
-Basic and more common types are at the lower end, while exotic granites are at the higher end.
+Material Cost | Generally ranges from $40 to $150 per square foot, depending on the variety and rarity of the granite.
+Basic and more common types are at the lower end, while exotic granites are at the higher end. | Typically costs between $40 to $200 per square foot.
+The price varies significantly based on the type of marble, with more common varieties like Carrara being more affordable and rarer types like Calacatta being pricier |

-Both granite and marble have similar installation costs, ranging from about $30 to $50 per square foot.
-The complexity of the job can affect these prices.
+Installation Cost | Both granite and marble have similar installation costs, ranging from about $30 to $50 per square foot.
+The complexity of the job can affect these prices. | Both granite and marble have similar installation costs, ranging from about $30 to $50 per square foot.
+The complexity of the job can affect these prices. |

-• Granite: Less maintenance-intensive and generally more durable than marble.
-It’s less prone to scratching and staining, which can contribute to lower long-term costs.
+Maintenance and Durability | Less maintenance-intensive and generally more durable than marble.
+It’s less prone to scratching and staining, which can contribute to lower long-term costs. | Requires more frequent sealing and is more susceptible to staining and etching, potentially leading to higher maintenance costs over time. |

-• Granite: Also adds value, with a wide range of colors and patterns.
-It’s often chosen for its durability and lower maintenance.
+Aesthetic and Resale Value | Also adds value, with a wide range of colors and patterns.
+It’s often chosen for its durability and lower maintenance. | Known for its classic, high-end aesthetic, marble can add significant value to a property, especially in luxury markets. |

 Is Granite Right for Your Bathroom?

 Granite bathroom countertops offer a harmonious blend of durability, style, and value.
 Their ability to enhance both the aesthetic appeal and functionality of a bathroom, along with a favorable return on investment, makes them an excellent choice for homeowners.
-By choosing granite, you not only invest in a material that stands the test of time but also elevate the overall ambiance and value of your home.
+By choosing granite, you not only invest in a material that stands the test of time but also elevates the overall ambiance and value of your home.

 Compare top-rated bathroom remodel pros in your area.